hideyukiinada/transfer-learning/readme.md

 This training process is done in a loop, and iterations continue until the loss becomes reasonably small.
 Since there are a lot of calculations involved, the process can take days or even longer.

 In transfer learning, instead of training the model from scratch, you reuse the model that was already trained.
-Most likely, you will be using the model, which has been trained by someone else with adequite hardware resources.
+Most likely, you will be using the model, which has been trained by someone else with adequate hardware resources.

 In the below diagram, red dotted line shows the part that can be reused.